jarecoo/practice/notes.md

 Don't make all the speech, show me.”
  - My Fair Lady, “Show Me”
 ```
+- “Today — this day — will achieve what no tomorrow will fail to speak about.
+I will lay siege to the gods and shake up the world.” -Seneca, Medea, 423-425 (The Daily Stoic, p.156)

 ### Learn to be Disciplined
 - Find a routine; structure and discipline breed mental stability and general health